About the Author

-This month we are discussing autism and gender identity.
-I remember over a decade ago receiving calls from autistic adults and parents sharing stories of how their gender assigned at birth didn’t match how they felt.
+I remember over a decade ago receiving calls from Autistic adults and parents sharing stories of how their gender assigned at birth didn’t match how they felt.
 Recognizing the growing need for support on this topic within the autism community, AANE’s offerings on autism and gender identity have increased with more support groups, webinars, and workshops.
-It is also our topic for this year’s Annual Meeting.

 However, my connection to this topic is more than professional.
-Six months ago, I learned that I had a 25 year-old autistic daughter, Rachel.
-Up until that moment when she came out, I thought I had an autistic son.
+A few years ago, I learned I had a 25 year-old Autistic daughter, Rachel.
+Up until that moment when she came out, I thought I had an Autistic son.
 When she first told me, she said she knew I wouldn’t “freak out,” “say something stupid,” or not be supportive because of the work that I do, and I got her full approval before I decided to talk and write about this publicly.

 In those first few moments after she told me, I felt a variety of emotions simultaneously.
 But I also knew it was so important that the feelings I expressed to Rachel were completely affirming.
 I’d been on the listening end of too many heartbreaking stories where family members expressed their fears and worries in a way that made their child feel unsupported or unloved at such a vulnerable moment.
 So my first words were, “I’m so glad you told me,” and “I love you just as you are,” and “I’m really, really glad we live in Massachusetts,” and even jokingly, “Are we going to be sharing clothes now?”